daraeowl/test-postgresql/README.md

 # Game Items API - Convex Backend

-This project provides a Convex backend integration for the (https://api.ashescodex.com/items) with caching, filtering, and real-time capabilities.
+This project provides a Convex backend integration for the [Ashes Codex API](https://api.ashescodex.com/items) with caching, filtering, and real-time capabilities.

 ## Features